Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 ### Why
 - To sense into and inhabit the networks values.
-- Developing multi-scale nested network governance.
+- Developing multi-scale nested network governance both internally and external.
 - Facilitating the expression and articulation of implicit values.
 - Ensuring a just and equitable distribution of PoS rewards amongst validators.